7 Places To Explore At The New Jersey Botanical Garden

 Find your reflection at the pool of the Azalea Garden

-A variety of azaleas and rhododendrons frame the large reflecting pool filled with gorgeous, pink flowering lotus and lily pads at the Azalea Garden.
-In the spring, the double-flowering dogwood takes center stage, while in autumn, the Japanese maple is not to be missed.
+In spring, make sure you stop by the Azalea Garden, where azaleas and rhododendrons bloom, framing the large reflecting pool filled with gorgeous, pink-flowering lotus and lily pads.
+You’ll also spot the double-flowering dogwood at the same time, while in autumn, the Japanese maple is not to be missed.
 Your kids will love to see their mirrored image in the water below as they view the lily pads and lotus in the reflecting pool.

 New Jersey Botanical Garden